jeffponce/jeffponce.github.io/2020-05-29-etl-process.md

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl36.PNG)

-Below is the Stored Procedure Template that I use to convert a RAW table
+Below is the Stored Procedure template that we will use to convert a RAW table that we created using SSIS.
+This also allows us to have a record of how we converted the tables.

 ```SQL
 USE [DSTRAINING]